 We now know what a platform is in the broadest terms, but there are variations within the definition that are important to note.

-Innovation Platforms – think Apple’s App Store, or Google’s Play – platforms which enable third-party developers and contributors to add products to a core technology
+Innovation Platforms – think Apple’s App Store, or Google’s Play – platforms that enable third-party developers and contributors to add products to a core technology

-Transaction Platforms – Amazon Marketplace, Uber, eBay – that empower the exchange of goods or services.
+Transaction Platforms – think Amazon Marketplace, Uber, or eBay – platforms that empower the exchange of goods or services

-You can find variations within each of the dominant platform models in regard to tangible goods vs. services and technology, or you could consider information platforms vs. entertainment platforms… but for the purposes of this increasingly lengthy overview, we’ll stop there.
+You can find variations within each of the dominant platform models regarding tangible goods vs. services and technology, or you could consider information platforms vs. entertainment platforms, but for the purposes of this increasingly lengthy overview, we’ll stop there.

-We’ll look at which model is more relevant for insurance, voluntary, and lifestyle benefits in part 2, but keep those differentiations in mind.
+We’ll look at which model is more relevant for insurance and benefits in Part 2, but keep those differentiations in mind.

 As relative latecomers to the platform revolution, Insurance and Benefits leaders may think that we are waltzing into a sure win environment… that is, unfortunately, very far from the truth.

 In fact, in a study of over 250 platform businesses launched over the last 20 years only 43 have been successful.
-The good news is that those 43 all shared some common traits, which we will spend more time on in part 2, but for now let’s look at four key elements of winning platforms.
+The good news is that those 43 all shared some common traits, which we’ll spend more time on in Part 2.
+But for now, let’s look at four key elements of winning platforms.

-Platforms have Multiple Sides – A simple storefront (think roadside lemonade stand) is one-sided.
+Platforms have multiple sides – A simple storefront (think roadside lemonade stand) is one-sided.
 A producer makes lemonade and sells it to a consumer.
-A Multisided Platform brings together multiple stakeholders to conduct a single transaction or create an enhanced value proposition. eBay, at its outset, brought together sellers who wanted to sell excess belongings with buyers who wanted a bargain.
+A multisided platform, on the other hand, brings together multiple stakeholders to conduct a single transaction or create an enhanced value proposition. eBay, at its outset, brought together sellers who wanted to sell excess belongings with buyers who wanted a bargain.

-Platforms are built around Networks – A network is, in the simplest sense, a collection of points of contact.
-For a platform to succeed it has to focus on the health, size, and growth of its supporting network.
-Networks are inherently stuck in the chicken and the egg conundrum; without traffic, they have no transactions and without transactions, there is no traffic.
+Platforms are built around networks.
+A network is, in the simplest sense, a collection of points of contact.
+For a platform to succeed, it has to focus on the health, size, and growth of its supporting network.
+Networks are inherently stuck in the chicken and the egg conundrum: without traffic, they have no transactions, and without transactions, they have no traffic.

 The best platforms find ways to grow their networks in scalable chunks and leverage marketing and promotion to sustain growth.

-Platforms can Scale Exponentially at an alarming rate – The economies of scale that dominate traditional business models have a toe hold in Platforms as well, but they are dictated by traffic and stakeholder interaction rather than the cost of materials.
-Since Platforms are based in technology, the core costs in infrastructure and overhead of empowering 2 transactions are frequently comparable to the costs incurred for 200 transactions.
+Platforms can scale exponentially at an incredible rate.
+The economies of scale that dominate traditional business models have a toe hold in platforms as well, but they’re dictated by traffic and stakeholder interaction rather than the cost of materials.
+Since platforms are based on technology, the core costs in infrastructure and overhead of empowering two transactions are frequently comparable to the costs incurred for 200 transactions.

 Similarly, for each successful transaction on a platform, the potential for growth increases as sellers and buyers take notice and seek a piece of the action.
 Every successful platform reaches a tipping point where the rate of adoption spikes.

-Finally, platforms rely on the Stakeholder Experience – If customers don’t receive value they won’t be back.
-That value should extend to both the seller side and the buyer side of the transaction, but without a great experience, even incentivized platforms fail.
+Finally, platforms rely on the stakeholder experience – if customers don’t receive value, they won’t be back.
+That value should extend to both the seller side and the buyer side of the transaction; without a great experience, even incentivized platforms fail.

 Thanks for sticking with us.
-We’ve covered a lot of ground and introduced several ideas and concepts around Platform Business Models.
+We’ve covered a lot of ground and introduced several ideas and concepts related to platform business models.

-In part 2 of this series we will look at the key factors that dictate successful platforms and look at the impact this business model will have in on the insurance, voluntary, and lifestyle benefits industry.
+In Part 2 of this series, we’ll look at the key factors that dictate successful platforms and look at the impact this business model will have on the insurance and benefits industry.

-So, in full disclosure, Genius Avenue offers a platform for insurance, voluntary, and lifestyle benefits providers, brokers, and consumers.
+So, in full disclosure, Genius Avenue offers a platform for insurance and benefits providers, brokers, and consumers.
 Want to learn more about it?
-Click here.